 How does a person propose a code change?
 What is involved, and do you need to be an “expert” to do this?

 Answer to question 1:

-Suggestions for changes to the National Model Construction Code Documents are welcome from anyone at any time.
+Suggestions for changes to Codes Canada publications are welcome from anyone at any time.
 A specific Code Change Request form is available online to formulate and submit a request.
 It is not necessary to be an “expert”.
 Anyone submitting a Code Change Request should ensure that it is clear and focuses on technical issues that are generic or widespread.
 The request should include:

 - the existing Code requirement, if applicable

 - the reasons for the change or addition